 I suffer from sinus-induced migraines.
 That means certain smells trigger an aura followed by excruciating pain.
 If you suffer from these, you get what I mean.

-That has forced me to try to use as many natural products as possible around our home.
+That has forced me to try to use as many natural cleaners as possible around our home.
 I’ve tried Seventh Generation and Mrs. Meyers items, but they aren’t always very budget friendly.
 That lead me to do a lot of research to find ways to make my own cleaners.
 Not only do these cleaners make me feel better, but they are also a lot easier on the budget too!

-MAKE HOMEMADE CLEANERS
+HOW TO MAKE MAKE HOMEMADE CLEANERS

 If you want to get started doing this yourself, start by stocking up on four key ingredients: